 Carson: Yeah, that's strange too when you come to think of it.

-- In "One for the Angels", a young girl is scheduled to die at midnight, and a sidewalk pitchman must distract Death from taking her.
+- In "One for the Angels", a sidewalk pitchman is scheduled to die at midnight.
+When he tricks Death into not taking him, a young girl is scheduled to die in his place at that time.
+He must make his best pitch ever to distract Death from taking her.

 - "The Obsolete Man".
 When the prosecutor asks Mr. Wordsworth when he wants to be executed, Wordsworth picks the traditional time: midnight.

 - "The Masks".
 The dying Jason Foster forces his evil relatives to wear their masks until midnight, on pain of losing their inheritance.
 Foster dies at the stroke of midnight, but when the relatives remove their masks they discover that something unusual has occurred.

 - "Mr. Garrity and the Graves".
 Mr. Garrity tells the people of Happiness, Arizona that he will resurrect the people buried in Boot Hill at midnight.